 Panoramic view of Forest of Dean and River Wye from Symonds Yat Rock.

-Next on our list are the walking trails at Beechenhurst, situated in the heart of the Forest of Dean boasting miles of tracks to discover.
+Next on our list are the walking trails at Beechenhurst, situated in the heart of the the pet friendly trails of Forest of Dean boasting miles of tracks to discover.
 Explore the woodland along 1 of 4 routes, all starting at Beechenhurst.
 We recommend the Beechenhurst to Speech House trail.
 At just 1km this uphill link route passes the most famous building in the Forest of Dean, The Speech House.
 If you do venture off the path, take care crossing the road.
-Beechenhurst is around a 10-minute drive from our cabins at Forest of Dean.
+Beechenhurst is around a 10-minute drive from our hot tub holiday cabins at Forest of Dean.

 Scenic view of Forest of Dean in Gloucestershire.